 Applicants for Adult Day Services must be legal residents of the state of Delaware and at least 18 years of age.
 This program does not have a waiting period for new state residents.
 In other words, new residents of the state receive the same priority as long-term residents.
 Applicants also must be living at home or in the home of a friend or family member.
 They cannot reside in a nursing home or assisted living residence.
 Functionally, individuals must require near constant supervision and cannot be left unattended for extended periods of time.
 A clinical assessment will be done to determine functional need.

+There is no set income and asset limits.
 Little information is published about the financial eligibility criteria.
-However, there is no set income and asset limits.
+However, low-income individuals are given priority.
 Persons are encouraged to make voluntary contributions for their care based on a sliding scale.

 Alzheimer’s Day Treatment Eligibility: